PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/prefab-user-properties-initializing.rst

 Initializing other properties
 `````````````````````````````

 It's possible you want to change other properties of the prefab instance, in dependence of the values of the user properties.
-For example, if the **flameType** property value is ``"fire"``, then you set the mass of the body to 50.
-Because the property values are not set in the constructor, you can listen to the ``prefab-awake`` event and setup the body properties:
+For example, if the **flameType** property value is ``"fire"``, then you set the mass of the body to ``50``.
+Because the property values are not set in the constructor, you can listen to the ``scene-awake`` event and setup the body properties:

 .. code::